 The cash turnover ratio is used to determine the proportion of cash required to generate sales.
 The ratio is typically compared to the same result for other businesses in the same industry to estimate the efficiency with which an organization uses its available cash to conduct operations and generate sales.
 The formula is:

-Annual revenue ÷ Average cash balance = Cash turnover ratio
+Annual sales ÷ Average cash balance = Cash turnover ratio

 For example, a business generates $10,000,000 of sales in its most recent year.
 The average month-end cash balance of the firm was $1,000,000.
 This means the cash turnover ratio of the organization was 10x per year.